enadol/coviddash/README.md

 # coviddash
-An interactive dashboard with coronavirus data for Mexico.
+An interactive dashboard with coronavirus data for Mexico with RMarkdown.